 We believe an engaged workforce is a key element of our success as engaged employees deliver better customer service and are more productive.
 We measure employee engagement through a third-party survey, assessing employee sentiment on a variety of topics such as pride for the Company, job satisfaction and intention to stay.
 Our data reinforces that business units with a highly engaged workforce experience less turnover.
 We also found that employees whose leaders are highly inclusive are more likely to speak up and share their perspective.
-Regularly hearing from our employees allows us to understand how to support and strengthen an exceptional employee engagement score was 85 in 2022, which is above national benchmarks by five points.
+Regularly hearing from our employees allows us to understand how to support and strengthen an exceptional employee experience.
+Our goal is to achieve and maintain employee engagement scores at or above 88 by 2030.
+Our employee engagement score was 85 in 2022, which is above national benchmarks by five points.
 Approximately 97% of our employees participated in the engagement survey process in April and October 2022, which represented an all-time high participation rate and is more than 20% higher than the national benchmark.
 Employee engagement is a core part of our business strategy, which is why we compensate our General Managers, in part, on their employee engagement scores.
 This reinforces our commitment for leaders to listen and take action on employee feedback and helps to ensure that our leaders are held accountable and rewarded for their efforts to drive a more engaged workforce.